Lostwave/BeardStat/web/readme.txt

-   fall              - Damage from falling. fire              - Damage from standing in a fire. firetick          - Damage from being on fire. lava              - Damage from being in lava. drowning          - Damage from drowning. blockexplosion    - Damage from TNT exploding.
+   fall              - Damage from falling. fire              - Damage from standing in a fire. firetick          - Damage from being on fire. melting           - Related to snow golems, should never come up lava              - Damage from being in lava. drowning          - Damage from drowning. blockexplosion    - Damage from TNT exploding.